 - How to use them effectively

 Where to Find Coupons

-Probably the first question that I am most frequently asked, especially by beginner couponers, is where to find coupons?
+Where do you find coupons?
+This is probably the first question that I am most frequently asked, especially by beginner couponers.

 My answer is that there are many places to obtain coupons and many methods by which to locate and/or request them.

 Below is a list of those places where people who are interested in learning how to coupon can find what they might be looking for.

 Every Sunday, Smart Source and Red Plum, as well as General Mills and Procter & Gamble, place booklets of coupons in the newspaper.

 A subscription to the newspaper is the most cost-effective way of obtaining these booklets of newspaper coupons, but it is not necessary.
 Bear in mind that you will pay more for the Sunday paper if you choose not to obtain a subscription.

 There are subscriptions available for weekend-only subscriptions, from many newspapers.
 The number of newspapers you obtain should be based on family size, but there are other, less expensive ways to supplement your number of newspaper coupons that will be discussed further down my list.